|BLOCKS by SIZE||6" Quilt Blocks|

 There are many versions of "T" blocks.
 The Ts in a Ring quilt block uses four "Ts" and rotates them in each of the four quadrants of the block.

-This quilt block is made only with half square triangles, but in two different sizes.
-I have chosen to make this quilt block as a scrappy version, using a variety of fabrics for the dark parts of each half square triangle.
+This quilt block is made only with squares and half square triangles, but in two different sizes.
+I have chosen to make this quilt block as a scrappy version in a "controlled" colour palette, using a variety of fabrics for the dark parts of each half square triangle.

 When you construct this block as a four patch, you will be surprised at how quickly all the parts go together.